 No more dry, tasteless rissoles – these are plump, extra juicy, extra tasty and they have hidden veggies!
 I usually make Beef Rissoles but you can make these with lamb, pork, chicken or turkey.

 I know many Aussies grew up with rissoles as a weekly meal, but that doesn’t include my family.
-My mother probably still doesn’t know what they are.
 My first experience with rissoles was when I moved out of home at the tender age of 18 and shared a flat with a real true-blue Aussie lass.
 She introduced me to the joys(??) of having the same meals every week, on the same night.

 I kid you not.

 That was our weekly meal rotation for almost 2 years!!!

 I was allowed to lash out on Sunday nights.
 And Friday and Saturday nights…. well, we were 18.
 We got up to mischief in town!

 These Rissoles I’m sharing today are a little different to the store bought rissoles that were our Wednesday night dinners…..

 I promised you plump and juicy, and these really are.
 There are a few ways to make rissoles that are extra juicy (and tasty!):

 - Grated onion – terrific way to get extra flavour into your rissoles as well as juiciness (from the onion juices).
 Chopped onions = uncooked bits in rissoles;